-C.3.a Whistleblower complaints
+C.3.c Whistleblower complaints

-34. The Commissioner is a Prescribed Person under the Whistleblowing Prescribed Persons Order 2015 where a person feels a Councillor or Member in Scotland has acted in a way that breaches the applicable Codes.
-Whistleblowing has a particular legal meaning.
-The Public Interest Disclosure Act 1998 ("the 1998 Act") protects workers that disclose issues at their workplace, or former workplace, provided certain conditions are met.
-If the conditions are met, the identity of a Complainer may be withheld, particularly where they are making a Complaint as a whistleblower under the 1998 Act.
-Confirming that a Complainer is complaining as a potential whistleblower from an early stage is important so that the complainer's identity is given appropriate protection.
-As such, where the Complainer has indicated they are making a Complaint as a whistleblower, the ESC will issue correspondence based on the appropriate Template to confirm with the Complainer whether they meet the conditions which engage whistleblowing protection within 15 working days.
-This Template correspondence is set out in (Appendix 3a - Template Correspondence (Whistleblowing)).
+- 67. The Commissioner is a 'Prescribed Person' under the Whistleblowing Prescribed Persons Order 2015 where a person feels a Councillor or Member in Scotland has acted in a way that breaches the applicable Codes.
+Whistleblowing has a particular legal meaning. - 68.
+The Public Interest Disclosure Act 1998 (the 1998 Act) protects workers that disclose issues at their workplace, or former workplace, provided certain conditions are met.
+If the conditions are met, the identity of a complainer may be withheld, particularly where they are making a complaint as a whistleblower under the 1998 Act.
+It is important to confirm a complainer is a potential whistleblower from an early stage so that the complainer's identity is given appropriate protection.
+As such, where the complainer has indicated they are a whistleblower, within 15 working days the ESC will seek further information where necessary, or advise them whether they meet the conditions that engage whistleblowing protection.
+This Template correspondence is set out in Appendix 3a Template Correspondence (Whistleblowing).

-- 35. The Commissioner and the ESC are not able to provide legal advice or support as a Prescribed Person.
+- 69. The Commissioner and the ESC is not able to provide legal advice or support as a Prescribed Person.
 However, in principle, the following conditions need to be met before a complaint engages whistleblowing protection: - a.
-The complainer is a "worker", such as a person - i. who has entered into or works under an employment contract or - ii. who works under any other contract (whether express, implied, written or oral) to do or perform personally any work or services for another party to the contract who is not that person's client or customer, - iii. who works on a 'supply' basis (e.g. provided by an agency), or - iv. who is provided with work experience in a training course or programme or with training for employment, where the work experience / training was not provided under a contract of employment or by an educational establishment.
+The complainer is a "worker", such as a person - i. who has entered into or works under an employment contract, or - ii. who works under any other contract (whether express, implied, written or oral) to do or perform personally any work or services for another party to the contract who is not that person's client or customer, - iii. who works on a 'supply' basis (e.g. provided by an agency), or - iv. who is provided with work experience in a training course or programme or with training for employment, where the work experience / training was not provided under a contract of employment or by an educational establishment.